dxaviud/db.json/README.md

 # dbjson

-A (very slim) DBMS for Node.js that uses JSON files to store data.
-Designed to be very easy to use and inspired by Redis.
+A slim database/cache for Node.js that uses JSON files to store data.

 ## Usage